 While our reporting and functional currency is the U.S. dollar, we pay a meaningful portion of our expenses in NIS, Euros and other currencies.
-All of the salaries of our employees, our general and administrative expenses (including rent for our real property facility in Israel), and the fees that we pay to certain of our partners, are denominated in NIS.
+The salaries of our Israeli employees, our general and administrative expenses (including rent for our real property facility in Israel), and the fees that we pay to certain of our partners, are denominated in NIS.
 Certain of our suppliers are located in Europe and are paid in Euros.
-As a result, we are exposed to the currency fluctuation risks relating to the denominated expenses will be greater than anticipated when reported in U.S. dollars.
+As a result, we are exposed to the currency fluctuation risks relating to the denomination of our future expenses in U.S. dollars.
+More specifically, if the U.S. dollar becomes devalued against the NIS or the Euro, our NIS- or Euro- denominated expenses will be greater than anticipated when reported in U.S. dollars.
 Inflation in Israel compounds the adverse impact of such devaluation by further increasing the amount of our Israeli expenses.
 Israeli inflation may also (in the future) outweigh the positive effect of any appreciation of the U.S. dollar relative to the NIS, if, and to the extent that, it outpaces such appreciation or precedes such appreciation.
 The Israeli rate of inflation did not have a material adverse effect on our financial condition during 2021 or 2022.
 Given our general lack of currency hedging arrangements to protect us from fluctuations in the exchange rates of the NIS or the Euro and other non-U.S. currencies in relation to the U.S. dollar (and/or from inflation of such non-U.S. currencies), we may be exposed to material adverse effects from such movements.
 We cannot predict any future trends in the rate of inflation in Israel or in Europe or the rate of devaluation (if any) of the U.S. dollar against the NIS or the Euro.